PlanterApp/planter_blog/content/newsletters/2026-04-newsletter.md

 ![Screenshot of the MyFrost.Date landing page](https://4w1qaaek5t.ucarecd.net/84607c42-20c4-48e9-8b11-bc481f49a3cc/My-frost-date.png)

 Planter users already know you can find your frost dates automatically within the Planter App.
 But what about other key weather information that gardeners need to know?

 Enter MyFrost.Date, a comprehensive historical weather data aggregator for gardeners!
-Enter a city or zip code to get comprehensive historical data on your growing zone, temperature, precipitation, sunrise/sunset, and more!
+On MyFrost.Date you'll find comprehensive information on your growing zone, temperature, precipitation, sunrise/sunset, and more!

 <div class="button-container">